-Туре Mitigation and management measures Monitoring Appoint consultant to devise a biodiversity monitoring program including the following: Construction Monitoring should be carried out to reflect whether the proposed mitigation measures for the identified impacts are implemented in full and how they affect the expected positive or negative impacts on the elements of biological diversity, both within the PV territory and in the surrounding territories, including in the nearby protected area BG0000169 Ludogorie - Srebarna (SCI).
+Туре Mitigation and management measures Type Monitoring Mitigation and management measures Appoint consultant to devise a biodiversity monitoring program including the following: Construction Monitoring should be carried out to reflect whether the proposed mitigation measures for the identified impacts are implemented in full and how they affect the expected positive or negative impacts on the elements of biological diversity, both within the PV territory and in the surrounding territories, including in the nearby protected area BG0000169 Ludogorie - Srebarna (SCI).
 Post-commissioning monitoring should be carried out in the first year for an entire field season and include all priority biodiversity species established in the preliminary studies carried out in 2023, and preconstruction surveys, and a report on the monitoring should be submitted (as well as interim reports for the periods: January-February, March-June, July-August, September-December) and, if necessary, to propose new measures or make changes to the initially proposed ones.
 Implement a Post-Construction Fatality Monitoring (PCFM) program to be developed by the international consultancy and implemented by the local consultancy.
-The program will take place for at least a two-year period with semi-annual reporting following a standardized template, but the actual timeframe of the PCFM program will depend on fatality results.
-One year before decommissioning the facilities, a comprehensive monitoring of one field season should be implemented, with the aim of establishing the formed biocenoses and complexes, by drawing up a report with measures for a safe transition for biological diversity.
+The program will take place for at least a two-year period with semi-annual reporting following a standardized template, but the actual timeframe of the PCFM program will depend on fatality results. monitoring of one field season should be implemented, with the aim of establishing the formed biocenoses and complexes, by drawing up a report with measures for a safe transition for biological diversity without allowing any impact and negative impact on biological diversity.